davekw/tweetStream/README.md

 * edit the 'someone' variable in Data class

 To see your own twitter feed
-* edit the boolean parameter in tickFeed() method all in Data class to true
+* edit the boolean parameter in Data Class's tickFeed method to true